Hitler’s Private Library: The Books That Shaped His Life

 Hitler’s Political and Ideological Readings

 Hitler claimed his own experience was described perfectly in fellow founding National Socialist Anton Drexler’s My Political Awakening.
-Dietrich Eckart, whom Hitler called the “polar star” of the Party, gave him a copy of Ibsen’s Nordic tale Peer Gynt.
+Dietrich Eckart, whom Hitler called the “polar star” of the Party, gave him a copy of Ibsen’s Nordic tale, Peer Gynt, which Eckart had also translated.
 He read Gottfried Feder’s Manifesto for the Abolition of Interest Slavery.
 It is unclear whether Hitler read Arthur Moeller van den Bruck’s The Third Reich.

 Hitler read Paul Lagarde’s German Essays and underlined anti-Semitic passages advocating their physical removal as a “solution,” including one sentence: “Jews will be Jews” (140).